 - Family history.

-This misalignment of the eyes is usually noticed at the end of the day and may become more evident when:
+Squint in children is usually more noticeable at the end of the day, and may become more evident when a child is:

-This condition may be accompanied by double vision, headaches or blurred vision.
+Strabismus in children may also be accompanied by double vision, headaches or blurred vision.
 Sometimes the squint is not noticed by the patient but by friends or family, or it is picked up on in a photograph or video.

 Contrary to popular belief, a squint can be treated irrespective of age.
 However, the best approach for treating childhood squint vary on an individual basis.
-Some squints can be treated with glasses or contact lenses, others with Botox and some patients need a surgical procedure for a definitive cure.
+Some squints can be treated with glasses or contact lenses, others with Botox, and some patients need squint surgery for a definitive cure.
 Mr Saurabh Jain will discuss the options with you thoroughly and explain exactly what’s involved before any decisions are made.

 Small incision squint surgery